2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 The magical, seemingly unending path of over 5000 vibrant vermillion torii gates that wind through the hills behind Fushimi Inari-taisha Shrine makes it one of the most popular shrines in Japan.
 Due to its popularity with thousands of tourists during the day, a late afternoon visit will allow you to enjoy this picturesque setting and scenic walk without too many of the crowds.

-pm – Evening at your leisure.
-We might change things up a little for dinner tonight, so for those interested in a little Italian after all of the Japanese that we’ve been enjoying we can arrange for dinner at one of my favourite Italian restaurants a short walk from our hotel.
+pm – Remainder of the evening at your leisure.
+We might change things up a little for dinner tonight, so for those interested in a little Italian after all of the Japanese that we’ve been enjoying we can arrange for dinner at one of my favourite Italian restaurants.

-Day 8 – Kyoto – Japan’s Cultural Jewels
+Day 7 – Kyoto – Japan’s Cultural Jewels – Emperors, Samurais & Shogun Experience

 09:00am – Visits to some of Kyoto’s other famous UNESCO sights including: